NixOS/rfcs/rfcs/0024-python-scope-package-set.md

 That in effect means only one version of a package is permitted as having multiple versions in the set may lead to collisions.
-Exceptions can be made, like in the case of build or test-time dependencies like the `pytest` test runner.
+Exceptions can be made, like in the case of build or test-time dependencies such as the `pytest` test runner.

 The definitions from the previous section shall be used to decide whether an expression should be part of the Python package set or not.
+The following special cases exist.

+### Package that is used as a both an application and a library
+In certain cases a package is used as both an application and a library.
+The predominant use case determines whether the expression is considered an application or a library.
+If both use cases are considered common, then the expression shall be part of the package set and a special alias shall we added to the top-level attribute set.
+This special attribute will mark the package as an application and shall be documented in the Nixpkgs manual.

-## Application-specific dependencies
+### Application-specific dependencies
 A special case to consider are application-specific dependencies.
 These are dependencies that have been factored out into separate packages but are only intended to be used by the parent application.
 Examples of such packages are